 The academic year consists of a fall and a spring semester.
-The duration of the traditional semester is 15 weeks.
+The duration of the traditional semester is 16 weeks, including finals week.
 The duration of the PACE, or non-traditional semester, is 20 weeks.
 The duration of a summer session can be either 5 weeks or 10 weeks.